What This Route Is

 |---|---|---|

-The route also works in reverse (Busan to Seoul) if you want to tackle the Saejae climb as a descent, though the prevailing wind generally favours Seoul to Busan.
-George Goes Bikepacking documented the Busan-to-Seoul direction in 10 days and found it worked well.
+The route also works in reverse (Busan to Seoul) — George Goes Bikepacking documented the Busan-to-Seoul direction in 10 days.
+The prevailing wind generally favours Seoul to Busan.

 Your Bike